 So make sure your visitors can report or ask something with a few taps right in the app.
 This can be achieved with a pretty simple customer support SDK.
 And, of course, take care about a response speed.

-In almost every of our articles about different kinds of mobile apps we mention push notification as an effective retargeting tool.
+In almost each of our articles about different kinds of mobile apps, we mention push notification as an effective retargeting and marketing tool.
 Alerts about important announcements, reminders for scheduled events, notifications about new messages in the in-app chat - all these tools help to constantly stay in sight of users and keep them involved.

 According to Localytics Data Team, you can reach up to 88% engagement boost with push notifications.